codemanas/cm-typesense-docs/docs/tsfwc.md

 * Value: `show` or `hide`
 * Description: Determines the showing or hiding of the category filter
 * Default value: "show"

+**brands_filter**

+* Value: `show` or `hide`
+* Description: Determines the showing or hiding of the brands filter
+* Default value: "show"

+*Note: Introduced from version 1.8.0 with the introduction of Brands custom taxonomy in WooCommerce v9.6.
+You need to **Delete & Re-Index** for this to work properly and enable it.*

 **price_filter**